bobarna/tiny-2d-gaussian-splatting/README.md

 Splatting 2D Gaussians to represent images.
 Tiny, self-contained, low-overhead, and minimal implementation in a single Jupyter notebook.

+This code grew out of some of my research I was doing during my Master's studies.
+I thought it'd be fun to share a simplified version as a standalone notebook.

-I wrote this notebook as part of the 3rd homework assignment for the Georgia Tech course CS8803/4803 CGA: Computer Graphics in the AI Era.
+I helped create a modified version of this notebook as part of a homework assignment for the Georgia Tech course CS8803/4803 CGA: Computer Graphics in the AI Era.
 You can find more information about the course here:
 [https://cgai-gatech.vercel.app/](https://cgai-gatech.vercel.app/).
 You can also find my corresponding guest lecture on 3D Gaussian Splatting on YouTube:
 [https://youtu.be/MBVmQSA24Yk](https://youtu.be/MBVmQSA24Yk).